parallelUQ/PUQ/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to surmise's documentation!
+Welcome to Parallel Uncertainty Quantification's documentation!
 ====================================

-The code can be found on our `Github project page <https://github.com/surmising/surmise>`_.
+The code can be found on our `Github project page <https://github.com/parallelUQ/PUQ>`_.
 It is open source and provided under the MIT license.

 .. toctree::
    :caption: User Guide: